Carmen Miranda: In the U.S.

 When news of Broadway's latest star (known as the Brazilian Bombshell) reached Hollywood, Twentieth Century-Fox began to develop a film featuring Miranda.
 Its working title was The South American Way (the title of a song she had performed in New York), and the film was later entitled Down Argentine Way (1940).
 Although its production and cast were based in Los Angeles, Miranda's scenes were filmed in New York because of her club obligations.
 Fox could combine the footage from both cities because the singer had no dialogue with the other cast members.
 Down Argentine Way was successful, grossing $2 million that year at the US box office.

 The Shuberts brought Miranda back to Broadway, teaming her with Olsen and Johnson, Ella Logan, and the Blackburn Twins in the musical revue Sons o' Fun on 1 December 1941.
-The show was a hodgepodge of slapstick, songs, and skits; according to New York Herald Tribune theater critic Richard Watts, Jr., "In her eccentric and highly personalized fashion, Miss Miranda is by way of being an artist and her numbers give the show its one touch of distinction."
+The show was a hodgepodge of slapstick, songs, and skits; according to New York Herald Tribune theater critic Richard Watts Jr., "In her eccentric and highly personalized fashion, Miss Miranda is by way of being an artist and her numbers give the show its one touch of distinction."
 On 1 June 1942, she left the production when her Shubert contract expired; meanwhile, she recorded for Decca Records.

 Miranda was encouraged by the US government as part of Roosevelt's Good Neighbor policy, designed to strengthen ties with Latin America.
 It was believed that performers like her would give the policy a favorable impression with the American public.
 Miranda's contract with 20th Century Fox lasted from 1941 to 1946, coinciding with the creation and activities of the Office of the Coordinator of Inter-American Affairs.
 The goal of the OCIAA was to obtain support from Latin American society and its governments for the United States.

-The Good Neighbor policy had been linked to US interference in Latin America; Roosevelt sought better diplomatic relations with Brazil and other South American nations, and pledged to refrain from military intervention (which had occurred to protect US business interests in industries such as mining or agriculture).
+The Good Neighbor policy had been linked to American interference in Latin America; Roosevelt sought better diplomatic relations with Brazil and other South American nations and pledged to refrain from military intervention (which had occurred to protect American business interests in industries such as mining or agriculture).
 Hollywood was asked to help, and Walt Disney Studios and 20th Century Fox participated.
 Miranda was considered a goodwill ambassador and a promoter of intercontinental culture.